sccn/lsl_archived/README.md

 There is an intro lecture/demo on LSL [here](http://www.youtube.com/watch?v=Y1at7yrcFW0) (part of an online course on EEG-based brain-computer interfaces).

+Also, hosted here is only the source code for the project.
+Develpers will want to clone this repo, then run 'python get_deps.py' to download all the 3rd party libraries from our ftp.
+Users will want to get a zip file of the complete project, with everything built and ready run, from our [ftp server](ftp://sccn.ucsd.edu/pub/LSL/labstreaminglayer-1.0.28.zip).

 # Streaming Layer API

 The liblsl library provides the following **abstractions** for use by client programs: